Düsseldorf Christmas Markets Guide: Where to Go, What to Eat & More!

 This was primarily the reason I picked it for my getaway.
 Because I’ll be spending Christmas at home this year, I wanted to cram in as much magical German goodness before my departure.
 So, if you’re wondering when the Düsseldorf Christmas Markets will be open, here are some key dates/times for you.

-The Düsseldorf Christmas Market dates for 2023 are November 23 to December 30, 2023 with closures on Totensonntag and December 25 (Christmas Day).
+Most Düsseldorf Christmas Markets are open from November 21 to December 30, 2024 with closures on Totensonntag and December 25 (Christmas Day).

 Hotels near Düsseldorf Christmas Markets